deploymenttheory/.github/profile/README.md

 > **Who it's for** — Workplace and EUC platform teams who want to manage devices the way software teams ship code: versioned, tested, reviewed and automated.

 We started with Terraform providers for Jamf Pro and Microsoft 365.
-Today we're a full-stack Go ecosystem for endpoint management, covering every layer between your pipeline and the operating system.
+Today we're provide full-stack Go tools, libraries and bindings for endpoint management, covering every layer between your pipeline and the operating system.

 ---